 In my mind, you really can't go wrong with chicken wings.
-But it's nice to have a healthier, delicious option, and that's exactly what these chicken wings with a Greek twist are!
+And it is nice to have a healthy, delicious option; that's exactly what these chicken wings with a Greek twist are!

 They're pretty easy to make, requiring a sheet pan and two simple steps:

 First, the chicken wings take on a delicious Greek-style marinade with bold flavors like garlic, lemon and oregano.
 Then, after some time marinating, we spread them on a baking sheet or two to bake.
 That's pretty much it!

 And I do strongly feel that serving these easy wings with Greek tzatziki sauce--thick, tangy, and creamy yogurt and cucumber sauce--is the way to go.
 But I do have more ideas and some important tips for you, so be sure to keep reading!

 Baked chicken wings with a Greek twist

 The biggest draw to this easy baked chicken wings recipe is definitely the Greek flavors in the marinade!

 No surprise here, the Greek-style marinade begins with a combination of quality extra virgin olive oil (I used Private Reserve EVOO) and lots of lemon juice and lemon zest.

 From there, we add a good amount of crushed fresh garlic cloves along with dry oregano, and sweet paprika for a little depth and color.
 For me, a little kick, thanks to cayenne pepper, seals the deal .
 But you can omit the cayenne pepper, if you prefer.